openstack/zaqar/doc/source/contributor/running_tests.rst

  See :doc:`test_suite` for details.

-Any proposed code change is automatically rejected by the OpenStack Jenkins server [#f1]_ if the change causes test failures.
+Any proposed code change is automatically rejected by the OpenStack Zuul server [#f1]_ if the change causes test failures.

 It is recommended for developers to run the test suite before submitting patch